pchaigno/python-aws-foundation/README.md

 ```

 #### Note :
-As mentionned before, it is still a WIP, therefore all sections are not yet available.
+As mentioned before, it is still a WIP, therefore all sections are not yet available.

 # Contribute